 14 Minimalist Packing Tips to Help You Pack Light

 Minimalism can carry through to our holiday planning too and packing light isn’t just a great way to save some money, it’s also better for the environment.
-Save yourself the extra cost of checked in luggage and reduce the fuel needed to move your things around the world by challenging yourself to pack minimally on your next trip.
+Save yourself the extra cost of checked-in luggage and reduce the fuel needed to move your things around the world by challenging yourself to pack a minimalist backpack on your next trip.

 1. Book with carry-on only

 Sometimes it can be as easy as removing any other options.
-Once you book your flight with carry-on only you have no choice but to get everything into a carry-on backpack or suitcase (or pay exorbitant amounts to check in a bag at the airport).
+Once you book your flight with carry-on only you have no choice but to get everything into a minimalist backpack or suitcase (or pay exorbitant amounts to check in a bag at the airport).
 Make the decision and the packing process will follow on naturally.
-Invest in some decent carry-on luggage that can fit the maximum amount while still being within size regulations.
+Invest in some decent minimalist backpack that can fit the maximum amount while still being within size regulations.

 2. Versatility is key

 Finding items with multiple functions is every minimalist’s dream.
 Think dresses that can be worn to the beach and in a restaurant or shoes that are stylish enough for city wear but also supportive enough for a hike.
 My favourite item is a scarf, just a plain rectangle of soft fabric that can become a headscarf, picnic rug, shawl, pillow, sheet, blanket, sarong or curtain in any given situation.

 I had a capsule wardrobe before I even knew what one was!
-The concept of owning a few key items in plain colours is key for minimalist travel.
+The concept of owning a few key items in plain colours is key for minimalist packing.
 The idea is to be able to create several different outfits or looks using the same few items and knowing that everything goes with everything.
 So choose your (simple) colour scheme and stock up on essentials like an eco-friendly organic t-shirt, a button-up shirt and comfortable dress.

 4. Sort your shoes